AppPear/ChartView/README.md

 ## Pie charts
 ![Pie Charts](./Resources/showcase4.png "Pie Charts")

-You can add a line chart with the following code:
+You can add a pie chart with the following code:

 ```swift
  PieChartView(data: [8,23,54,32], title: "Title", legend: "Legendary") // legend is optional